Palaces and park ensemble in Ostromecko

-The Palaces and park complex in Ostromecko is a residential complex, including two palaces and a park, located in Ostromecko.
-It has been owned since 1996 by the city Bydgoszcz.
+The Palaces and park complex in Ostromecko is a residential complex, including two palaces and a park, located in Ostromecko, Kuyavian–Pomeranian Voivodeship, Poland.
+It has been owned since 1996 by the city of Bydgoszcz.
 The ensemble is a regional cultural and recreational centre.
-It houses, among others, a collection of historic pianos.
+It is notable for its rococo and neoclassical architecture, its history, and its art collections, including a significant collection of historic pianos.

 Location

 The complex of palaces and park of Ostromecko is located in a suburban village of Bydgoszcz, in Kujawsko-Pomorskie Voivodeship, Poland.
-The ensemble sits on a slope of the Vistula, 3 km east of Fordon and 16 km from Bydgoszcz centre.
+The ensemble sits on a slope of the Vistula, 3 km east of Fordon and 16 km from the city centre of Bydgoszcz.

 Characteristics

 The facility consists of a 38 ha park, centered on two palaces.
-The Old Palace, aka the Mostowski Palace, is the smaller one: its baroque architecture dates back to the mid-18th century.
+The smaller Old Palace, aka the Mostowski Palace, is a baroque palace that dates back to the mid-18th century.
 Its windows and terrace overlook the Vistula valley and the Wielka Kępa nature reserve.

 The larger one, the New Palace or the Schönborn Palace, is a Neoclassical architecture residence built between 1832 and 1848.
-The edifice has been enlarged at the end of the 19th century with a two-story wing, a ballroom and viewing terraces, combining Neo-Renaissance and Neo-Baroque styles.
+The building was enlarged at the end of the 19th century with a two-story wing, a ballroom, and viewing terraces, combining Neo-Renaissance and Neo-Baroque styles.

 The area is surrounded by an English garden.
-At the bottom of the Old Palace lies one of the rare instances of Italian Renaissance garden in Poland.
-Both the park and the palaces have been included on the Kuyavian-Pomeranian monuments Heritage list, the old palace and the park in 1955, the new palace in 1991.
-The park is also included in the List of parks and historic gardens in Poland.
+At the bottom of the Old Palace lies one of the few examples of an Italian Renaissance garden in Poland.
+Both the park and the palaces have been included on the Kuyavian-Pomeranian monuments Heritage list.
+The Old Palace and the park were added in 1955, and the New Palace was added in 1991.
+The park is also on the List of parks and historic gardens in Poland.

-The premises belong to the commune of Bydgoszcz, on behalf of which it is managed by the Municipal Cultural Centre.
-Every week, the complex offers an agenda filled with diverse activities: concerts, theater performances, art exhibitions, vernissages, conferences, meetings, banquets and symposiums.
-The Ostromecko Complex comprises a hotel (22 rooms), a restaurant (Pałacowa) and conference rooms.
+The property belongs to the commune of Bydgoszcz.
+It is managed by the city's Municipal Cultural Center.
+The complex is regularly used for a variety of events: concerts, theater performances, art exhibitions, vernissages, conferences, meetings, banquets and symposiums.
+The Ostromecko Complex comprises a 22-room hotel, a restaurant (Pałacowa), and conference rooms.
 The Old Palace also houses a piano museum and the park hosts regularly outdoor events and historical reconstructions.
 During weekends, a summer cafe is open on the terrace.
 In the New Palace, different spaces are available for organizing events: ballroom (for 200 people, connected to the terrace); gold room (90 seats, connected to the terrace); green room (80 seats, with a view upon the English garden); fireplace (50 seats); pistachio room (35 seats, view upon the English garden); Italian salon (10 seats, with a balcony).